Conference Program

 13 November

-Doors open – Registration opens.
-Light refreshments in exhibition area.
+Doors open – Registration operational.

-Voting for LGNSW Board President, Vice-Presidents, Treasurer and Directors (voting for all positions at the one time)
+AEC Voting for LGNSW Board President, Vice-Presidents, Treasurer and Directors (voting for all positions at the one time)

 9.00am–9.10am